 |New or Used||New|

 |Size and Weight Measurements (Bike Wheel: 622x17C, Pressure: 100 psi / 6.9 bar)|

 |Measured Weight||206 grams|

 |Total Tire Thickness Sidewall||0.5 mm|

 With a measured weight of 206 grams, the 25-622 Rubino Pro Speed weighs 16 grams more than specified.
-Measured maximum width of the tire comes in at 27 mm, height is 24 mm.
+The measured maximum width of the tire comes in at 27 mm; height is 24 mm.
 This tire is a bit bigger than specified, most other tires seem to come in close to 26-27 mm.

 The total thickness of the tire at the center of the tread is only 2.3 mm which is much thinner than most other all-round tires.
 When we compare this to the Rubino Pro G+ (read review), the Pro Speed is 0.7 mm thinner.
 Because the Speed doesn't have an anti-puncture layer, my estimate is that there is 0.3-0.5 mm less rubber to wear down.
 The sidewalls are a bit thinner as well at 0.5 mm Vs 0.55 mm for the Rubino Pro.

 |Rolling Resistance Test Results (Speed: 29 kmh / 18 mph, Load: 42.5 kg)|